daffaya/StoryApp/README.md

 1. Clone this repository.
 2. Open the project in Android Studio.
-3. Add your Github API Token inside the app > data > remote > ApiService
+3. Add your Maps Token inside the Manifest.
 4. Build and run the application on your device or emulator.

 ## Usage